Ente/protoml-parser/README.md

 `protoparser` is the command-line tool for parsing `.pml` files (ProtoML) and converting them into structured formats such as JSON, HTML, PDF and more.
 **The parser currently only support HTML rendering.** The other formats are planned for future releases.

+## Basic web parser

+The web parser allows you to directly write and simply parse ProtoML code in your browser.
+It does not fully support all features of the parser.
+Additionally, CSS is not supported within the web parser.

+To start using the web parser, simply open the `web/index.html` To rebuild the parser bundle, run `npm run build:web` in the root directory of the project.
+To run a webserver directly use `npm run dev` which starts a `serve` command on port 3000.

 ### Basic Usage

 ```bash